 With this platform, a borrower pledges pre-approved ERC-20 tokens on the platform as a guarantee to repay the loan.
 Lenders can check the type of collateral (coin or token offered for collateral) in the smart contracts, out of the over 90 supported digital tokens.
 The platform offers a minimum loan length or duration of 30 days.

-The platform has own token -- LEND tokens -- used to access various discounts on fees charged to use the platform.
+The platform has own token -- LEND-- which is used to access various discounts on fees charged to use the platform.
 Those who pay with LEND get 25% discount on deployment fees on ETHLend.

 A lender can make a Collateral Call when the value of collateral drops to equal that of Loan Value + Accrued Interest, or whenever the lender is unable to repay the loan.
 In this case, the borrower can protect against Collateral Call by paying of installment and effectively lowering down the Liquidation Price (amount at which the Collateral Call becomes available) on the loan.
 Another alternative is to add more collateral, an exercise known as collateral refilling.